peterkhayes/functional-matrix/README.md

   // a matrix from a 2d array.
   var matrix4 = new Matrix([[1, 2], [3, 4]]);

-  // the 4x4 identify matrix.
+  // the 4x4 identity matrix.
   var matrix3 = Matrix.identity(4)

-  // A new 2d array from the matrix. var arrays = matrix4.to2dArray();
+  // A new 2d array from a matrix. var arrays = matrix4.to2dArray();
 ```